Find Affordable College Courses

 Fredonia, NY

-With a ranking of #14, SUNY Fredonia did quite well on this year’s most popular schools for music students working on their bachelor’s degree.
-Located in the distant town of Fredonia, SUNY Fredonia is a public school with a small student population.
+SUNY Fredonia landed the #14 spot in the 2023 rankings for the most popular bachelor’s degree music programs.
+Located in the distant town of Fredonia, SUNY Fredonia is a public college with a small student population.

 Women make up 57% of the music majors at the school.